MoserMichael/python-obj-system/decorator.md

     return wrapper

 ```
-Lets use the LimitCalls decorator, here the defauls values for the parameters of the decorator are used. the LimitCalls function is called and it receives the square\_me function as parameter
+Lets use the LimitCalls decorator, here the defauls values for the parameters of the decorator are used. the LimitCalls function is called and it receives the square\_me function as parameter, this results in an instantion of the internal \_LimitsCalls object, in the same call.

 __Source:__